-We’re gonna hook you up on your wine-talking.
+We’re gonna hook you up on your wine-talk

-Stagnitt suggests: put the red into the freezer for 15 minutes before you leave the house or serve it.
-It’ll bring the wine to the slightly lower than room temperature that’s prime for drinking by time people show up and are ready to drink.
-Many people drink red chilled now.
+Stagnitta suggests: putting the red into the freezer for 15 minutes before you leave the house or serve it.
+That’ll bring the wine to the slightly lower-than-room temperature that’s prime for drinking by the time people show up and are ready to drink.

 If a white wine tastes slightly funny, chill it.
 The taste will go away — unless it’s “corked”

-If you simply don’t like a wine at a tasting, just dump it into the bucket.
+BTW — If you simply don’t like a wine at an official tasting, just dump it into the bucket.
 Nobody should be offended.
-Those giving out samples of even high-end wines, taste and dump.
+Those giving out samples of even high-end wines, taste, and dump.
 It’s perfectly normal.

 If you keep red wine in a rack, you should turn it every six-to-eight months.

 “Decant everything,” says Stagnitta.
 It opens up the flavor of the wine.
-If you want friends to know how good a bottle you bought, keep the empty bottle nearby.
+If you want friends to know how good a bottle you bought is, keep the empty bottle nearby.
 The first glasses after aerating are the best.

-But decanting is not to keep particles out.
-Some wines include a lot of the wine junk (tannins) — skins, stems, pits — on purpose.
-Molly Duker winery recommends you pour a sip out of the bottle, then shake the heavily tannined bottle of wine, and serve it immediately after the shaking.
-Amazingly, it smooths out the bitter tannins and creates a fuller-bodied wine.
+Decanting is not to keep particles out.
+It’s to add air to the wine.
+Some wines include a lot of wine junk — bits of grape skin, stems, pits (known as “tannins”) — on purpose.
+Molly Dooker winery recommends you pour a sip out of the bottle, then shake the bottle of wine (with cork in the bottle), and serve it immediately after shaking.
+Amazingly, that smooths out the bitter tannins and creates a fuller-bodied wine.

-Don’t judge wine based on price.
+Don’t be judgy based on price.
 The wine’s year can trump the expensive wine label.
-For example: 2012 was a better year in California than 2011, but some 2011’s are better for the price because people read the reports and aren’t scooping up the 2011.
-After all a 2011 from a “great” winery is still better than a 2012 from a “good” winery.
+For example, 2021 is expected to be a great year for California wine, but some 2020s are better for the price because people read the reports and aren’t scooping up outside the range which might be priced lower.
+After all a 2020 from a “great” winery is still better than a 2021 from a “good” winery.